 - Examples of nano influencers

-- Downside to working with nano influencers
+- The downside to working with nano influencers

 - How can you find and work with nano influencers?

-What is a nano influencer?
+What’s a nano influencer?

-Nano and micro-influencers are categorized differently from micro influencers, who have between 10,000 – 100,000 followers on any given platform.
-For more on micro influencers, download our FREE Micro Influencer 101 eBook here.
+Nano and micro-influencers are categorized differently, as micro-influencers have between 10,000 – 100,000 followers on any given platform.
+For more on micro-influencers, download our FREE Micro Influencer 101 eBook here.

-Why would brands want to work with nano influencers?
+Why work with nano influencers?

-Nano influencers tend to have a more personal connection with their audience, with their followers actively looking forward to seeing their day-in-life updates.
-They have built up trust with their followers, and when focused on niche topics, are often perceived as experts in their fields.
+Nano influencers tend to have a more personal connection with their audience since their followers actively looking forward to seeing their daily life updates.
+They have built trust with their followers, and when focused on niche topics, are often perceived as experts in their fields.

-Nano influencers are great for hyper local campaigns as they tend to have a strong regional influence.
+Nano influencers are great for hyper-local campaigns as they tend to have a strong regional influence.
 Their tight-knit, largely local followings make them the perfect partners for driving local retailer interest or sharing community updates.